 Alas, as with daylight exposure, you will be forced to experiment with a very expensive film.
 Here are a few tips to consider while making your next flash exposure:

 Consider using zone focusing (guestimating and dialling the distance) in really dark scenes — you may not be able to do a very good job with the viewfinder as it gets quite dark at night.
 Place your subjects at an equal distance from your flash; if they’re even a foot apart, you’re risking over-exposing the closest and under-exposing the furthest ones.
 I’ve had good results at about 3 meters/9’10” away and the exposure dial set to one notch towards the light.
 Anywhere closer than that or more exposure compensation may yield bleached-out subjects.

 How to create special effects with Polaroid film.

 Polaroid film, specifically Polaroid Originals, gives its owners the unique freedom to create etchings, transparencies, emulsion lifts, and mosaics.
 Double exposure, film soup, baking and other effects are also possible with the emulsion, but the above-mentioned four are unique to this particular medium.

 Etching or film manipulation is one of the easier techniques that lets you create a unique look for your prints as soon as they come out of the camera.

 The chemicals that form the image are malleable for a short while after being spread over the layers.
 During this time, typically within a few minutes of the exposure, you can take a dull pointy object to move them around.

-I found it helpful to rub the front of the image with my hands to transfer some of the oil from my skin, creating a slippery surface for my tool to slide on.
+I found it helpful to rub the front of the image with my hands to transfer some of the oil from my skin (ew), creating a slippery surface for my tool to slide on.
 Sounds nasty, but it works.

 In my experience, transparencies are practically achievable only with the current monochrome batches of Polaroid Originals film.
 If done correctly, they look incredibly impressive and have a lot of creative display potential.